million-views/praas/README.md

 ## Why don't we simply use the "forms" feature provided by AirTable, Smartsheet and Spreadsheets?
 We are looking for an excuse to build "something" as a service, so we don't really have any compelling reasons to not choose the  in-built features offered by these services.
 If that works for you, use it.

-However here a few reasons that may resonate with you:
+However, here a few reasons that may resonate with you:
 - The look Look & Feel may not be what you want
 - You don't like the ugly URLs
 - You need to add additional validation/processing on the client end not offered natively